Research Programs

 Joseph Weeks Jr. (Jay):

-Jay’s research work also focused on repurposing urban brownfields sites for agricultural production.
-Besides working with some gardener’s to ensure the use of best practices, he itried to quantify the dust inhalation exposure pathway created when cultivating soils contaminated by lead and arsenic.
+Jay’s research work also focused on repurposing urban brownfield sites for agricultural production.
+Besides working with some gardeners to ensure the use of best practices, he tried to quantify the dust inhalation exposure pathway created when cultivating soils contaminated by lead and arsenic.

 We are part of a multi-disciplinary research group at Kansas State University conducting laboratory and pilot scale evaluations of flue-gas desulfurization (FGD) wastewater to understand transport and transformation of trace elements in constructed wetlands.